-Robert Bluhm does research in several areas of theoretical physics, including particle physics, atomic physics, string theory, and gravity.
-Most recently, he has been examining tests of Lorentz and CPT symmetry in particle, atomic, and gravitational systems.
-Lorentz symmetry is the symmetry behind Einstein's theory of special relativity.
+![]() Lorentz symmetry is the symmetry behind Einstein's theory of special relativity.
 It states that the laws of physics are the same for all nonaccelerating observers.
-In general relativity, Lorentz symmetry becomes a local symmetry, which holds in local Lorentz frames.
-CPT is a combined discrete symmetry which basically says that particles and antiparticles obey the same laws of physics.
+In general relativity, Lorentz symmetry becomes a local symmetry, which holds in local inertial frames.
+CPT is a combined discrete symmetry which essentially says that particles and antiparticles obey the same laws of physics.
 These symmetries are linked by a famous theorem -- the CPT theorem -- which states that Lorentz-invariant theories describing local particle interactions are also CPT invariant.
-It has recently been realized that in possible quantum theories of gravity (including string theory and loop quantum gravity) Lorentz and CPT symmetry might be broken on ultra-short length scales called the Planck scale.
-The conventional wisdom is that to probe physics at the Planck scale one must perform experiments at extremely high energy -- out of reach of any accelerator -- making these experiments completely unfeasible.
+It has been shown, however, that in certain quantum theories of gravity (including string theory and loop quantum gravity) Lorentz and CPT symmetry might be broken on the ultra-short length scale known as the Planck scale.
+For a long time, the conventional wisdom was that to probe physics at the Planck scale one would have to perform experiments at extremely high energy -- out of reach of any accelerator -- making these experiments completely unfeasible.
 However, Robert and his collaborators have shown that another way to search for new physics at the Planck scale is by examining extremely low-energy Lorentz and CPT tests but with very high precision.
+Robert's work has turned up a number of new candidate signals for testing Lorentz and CPT symmetry in experiments with electrons, muons, hydrogen and antihydrogen, experiments with a spin-polarized torsion pendulum, and clock-comparison experiments in space.
+A number of on-going and upcoming experiments are continuing to make measurements looking for these signals.

 Additional Information on Lorentz and CPT Symmetry: